Marvel Two-In-One Classics

 Looking back at five must-read issues on Marvel Unlimited!

 Debuting in 1974, each issue of the original MARVEL TWO-IN-ONE saw Ben Grimm, A.K.A.
 The Thing, team-up with a different heroic partner for a new adventure across the Marvel Universe.
-And now, as The Human Torch joins The Thing to continue their fantastic resurrection of the series (by writer Chip Zdarsky and artist Jim Cheung), we decided to log in to Marvel Unlimited for a look back at five classic issues from the original run.
+We decided to log in to Marvel Unlimited for a look back at five classic issues from the original run.

 Vengeance of The Molecule Man